WHU-USI3DV/CoFiI2P/README.md

 - 2024-08-11: support [Nuscenes](https://www.nuscenes.org/) dataset now!🎉
 - 2024-09-10: accepted by IEEE RA-L 2024!🎉
 - 2024-10-05: We have updated the code for training and evaluation stability!
+- 2025-03-05: Errors in the configuration file have been fixed.
+Please re - pull the latest version of the code.

 ## 💻 Installation
 An example for ```CUDA=11.6``` and ```pytorch=1.13.1```: